thefinalact/create-node-module/README.md

 > npm test

 The test runner is set to 'watch' files  by default, so test will run everytime the code is changed.

+# Run from command line
+Rename the file *myApp-cli.js* to your app's name.

+Also find and replace references to *myApp* in this file.